iansnyder333/ScholarlyRecommender/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Once installed, you want to calibrate the system to your own interests.
 The easiest way to do this is using the webapp.py file.
-Alternativley, you can use calibrate.py, which runs in the terminal.
+Alternativley, you can use calibrate.py, which runs on the console.

 Make sure you are cd into the parent folder of the cloned repo.